 To take a break from the temples of Khajuraho, Adivart Tribal and Folk Art Museum is an ideal place.
 It is a sophisticated museum in the Chandela Cultural Complex.
 It houses an abundance of artifacts with the descriptive history of the cultures of Madhya Pradesh.
 A central India tour can be your best way to explore the beauty of Indian history.

 It also has authentic tribal paintings, jewelry, masks, terracotta items, bamboo objects, and antiques.
 One can buy mementos like unique prints and paintings.
 With a minimal entry fee of Rs.
 10, it is a must-visit for all tourists.
 It is an immense appealer for art lovers.

 This is an annually held festival in February showcasing the diverse classical forms of dances of India such as Kathak, Bharathanatyam, Odissi, Kuchipudi, Manipuri, and Kathakali.
 Besides this, modern art forms have also been added recently.

-It is advised to plan your trip in Khajuraho such that the Khajuraho Dance festival falls within the dates.
+It is advised to plan your trip to Khajuraho such that the Khajuraho Dance Festival falls within the dates.